JuliaLang/julia/doc/stdlib/linalg.rst

    Kronecker tensor product of two vectors or two matrices.

+.. function:: blkdiag(A...)

+   Concatenate matrices block-diagonally.
+Currently only implemented for sparse matrices.

 .. function:: linreg(x, y)

    Determine parameters ``[a, b]`` that minimize the squared error between ``y`` and ``a+b*x``.